uzmaki51/React_Chat/README.md

-This is base on Signal open source.
+This is based on Signal open source.